 Chest wall pain can be caused by many problems, including:

 Chest wall pain usually feels different than the chest pain of a heart attack.
-Lying on the affected area or moving, such as twisting to the side or raising the arms, also can make chest wall pain feel worse.
+Breathing deeply, lying on the affected area, or moving, such as twisting to the side or raising the arms, also can make chest wall pain feel worse.

 Treatment for chest wall pain depends on the cause of the pain.
 Minor chest wall pain is treated with rest, ice or heat applied to the area, and nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen.
 If the chest wall pain is the result of coughing, the pain should improve as the cough improves.